-The BA Honors degree requires the successful completion of ★120 (or more if specified by the department).
+The BA Honors degree requires the successful completion of \star 120 (or more if specified by the department).
 In each year, Honors students' programs, and every change of registration, must be approved by the Departmental Advisor signifying the approval of the Department.

-- (1) Common Requirements of All Honors Programs: ★6 approved Junior English; ★6 in a Language other than English; ★3 chosen from the Humanities; ★3 chosen from the Social Sciences; ★3 chosen from the Fine Arts; a further ★3 chosen from the Humanities, Social Sciences, or Fine Arts; ★6 in Natural Science or Formal Studies; ★6 from the approved list of Canadian Content courses for the BA degree. - Courses chosen to meet these requirements should be selected from the core requirements lists for the BA degree (see Arts Charts 1 and 2). - b.
-The Humanities requirement is not satisfied by the Junior English or Language other than English requirements, but may be satisfied by subsequent courses in these areas. - c.
-Courses in the "Social Context of Science and Technology" are not applicable toward the Natural Science or Formal Studies requirement noted above. - (2) Junior Courses: No more than ★48 at the junior level are permitted for credit in the program. - (3) Non-Arts or Non-Science Courses: A maximum of ★18 in non-Arts or non-Science courses may be taken outside the Faculties of Arts or Science, as long as the courses do not duplicate courses already offered by these two Faculties. - (4) Requirements in the Major Subject: An Honors program in a single discipline will normally require a minimum of ★48 in the major subject, as defined by the Department.
+- Basic Requirements common to all Honors Programs: ★6 Junior English; ★6 in one Language other than English; ★6 Study of Science; ★6 chosen from Group 1; ★6 chosen from Group 2; and ★6 chosen from Group 3.
+See Arts Chart 1 for subjects and courses which meet these requirements.
+No one course may meet more than one basic requirement; however, courses in the major(s) or voluntary minor that meet basic requirements must also be counted toward the major(s) or minor (if declared). - (2) Junior Courses: No more than ★48 at the junior level are permitted for credit in the program. - (3) Non-Arts or Non-Science Courses: A maximum of ★18 in non-Arts or non-Science courses may be taken outside the Faculties of Arts or Science, as long as the courses do not duplicate courses already offered by these two Faculties. - (4) Requirements in the Major Subject: An Honors program in a single discipline will normally require a minimum of ★48 in the major subject, as defined by the Department.
 A minimum of ★6 must be at the 400-level; however, some departments may require more.
 Normally, no more than ★60 may be presented in the major subject unless otherwise specified by the Department.
 Where a maximum has been specified, it may not be exceeded (i.e., additional courses in the subject of concentration may not be taken as options). - (5) Requirements in Combined Honors: For Combined Honors programs, the minimum number of courses in each subject of concentration will be decided through consultation with the Departments concerned in planning the total program; however, a minimum of ★36 at the junior and senior level in each discipline will be required in all Combined Honors programs.

-At least \star 30 in each discipline must be at the senior level.
+At least ★30 in each discipline must be at the senior level.
 More than this may be required in some disciplines to meet specific program requirements.
-For further information on the requirements of a particular program, see the appropriate Department Calendar statement in §43.
+For further information on the requirements of a particular program, see the appropriate Department Calendar statement in §44.